llevensailor/Dataset-cleaning/README.md

 ## How to Use

+To access the dashboard download the file "final_dashboard.twbx"

 This dashboard explores absenteeism trends in Western Massachusetts counties from 2017 to 2025, focusing on three key metrics: average attendance rate, 10% chronic absenteeism, and average number of absences.
 Use the tabs at the top to navigate between views.

 ### 1. Overview Tab